MUSC Bulletin | College of Nursing

 Withdrawal from the Program

-When withdrawing from the program, the student notifies his/her faculty advisor and completes the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” form (both available from the Office of Student Services).
-These completed forms are then forwarded to the Associate Dean for Academics and Evaluation for final approval and then placed in the student's academic record.
+When withdrawing from the program, the student notifies the Program Director and reviews the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” form completed by the Office of Student Services.
+These completed forms are then forwarded to the Associate Dean for Academics for final approval and then placed in the student's academic record.